“Poets are the unacknowledged legislators of the world”

 - Percy Bysshe Shelley

-Music Director, Michele Stodart (The Magic Numbers) leads an international house band performing original songs written for the production by acclaimed UK and Canadian songwriters John Smith, Emily Barker, Catherine MacLellan, Chris Luedecke and more alongside newly commissioned letters from beloved writers including Robert Macfarlane, David Suzuki and Jeanette Winterson.
+Music Director, Michele Stodart (The Magic Numbers) leads an international house band with special guest singers performing original songs written for the production by acclaimed UK and Canadian songwriters John Smith, Emily Barker, Catherine MacLellan, Chris Luedecke and more alongside newly commissioned letters from beloved writers including Robert Macfarlane, David Suzuki and Jeanette Winterson.

 Folk music driven and ideas powered, this 75 minute concert invites audiences to reflect on the future of truth, cities, indigeneity, rivers, joy and the transformative role of art.